ToiznerD/ToiznerD/README.md

 ## 🙋‍♂️ About Me

-- 🎓 Software Developer, looking for Software Engineer position.
+- 🎓 Full Stack Engineer

 - 💪 Ambitious, self-motivated, hardworking person and a great team player.